renaldy23/click-movie/README.md

 1. Sign up to [TMDB Website](https://https://www.themoviedb.org/)
 2. Go to settings on your profile, click API on the menu left side
-3. Copy and paste API Read Access Token
+3. Copy and paste API Read Access Token to `.env` file